 As we enter a new normal together, July 4th is a time for celebrating America’s birthday with fun, friends, and fireworks.
 If you are hosting an Independence Day get together, use these tips to have an awesome all-American time on a budget.
 With a little bit of planning, you can throw a patriotic party that will be a red, white, and blue blast!
 We hope you have fun and stay safe at the same time this season.

 Food and beverages can take a big bite out of your party budget.
 Fortunately, your military status gives you the benefit of being able to shop at the commissary.
 Stock up on burgers, hot dogs, buns, side dishes, snacks, and drinks, and save an average of over 30% when compared to commercial prices.
 Use coupons when you shop to save even more.

 Add a patriotic touch to your party décor with decorations you make yourself.
-Get inspired with these amazing ideas: Buy red, white and blue tablecloths from the dollar store and tie them together to create a bunting.
-Use food coloring, rice and a mason jar to make this easy votive candle holder.
-String, duct tape and a scissor are all you need to put together this colorful banner.
+Get inspired by these amazing ideas: Buy red, white, and blue tablecloths from the dollar store and tie them together to create a bunting.
+Use food coloring, rice, and a mason jar to make this easy votive candle holder.
+String, duct tape, and a scissor are all you need to put together this colorful banner.
 Check out the Omni Financial Independence Day Pinterest board for even more ideas.
 Get the kids involved for some festive family-friendly Fourth of July fun!